hareom284/tryhackme/December/004_Introduction to Port Forwarding.md

 **Health Checks:**
 ```
 Load Balancer pings servers every 5 seconds
-Server 2 fails to respond í Mark as down
+Server 2 fails to respond ?
+Mark as down
 Route traffic only to Server 1 and 3
 ```